yamatt/blog/content/blog/public-wifi-vs-personal-vpns.md

 ### Data Leaks

 Both [public WiFi services](https://www.bbc.co.uk/news/technology-51682280) and [personal VPN services](https://www.teiss.co.uk/free-vpn-apps-leaked-personal-data/) have leaked personal data in the past.
-I expect it will happen again.
+It's an inevitability of time.
 It's the nature of IT, as mentioned though I don't think it's necessarily a reflection of the current IT practices of those services.

 ## Conclusion